mayankaryaca/mayankaryaca/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
--->
-Hi there, My name is Mayank Arya
+My name is Mayank Arya

 I am a mobile application developer with 3.5 years of professional experience.
 During my professional period, I developed multiple e-commerce apps and had a chance to learn about the complexitiy and solutions which comes in app development.
 Currently, I am pursuing my post grad in Mobile Application Development and Stratergy at George Brown College to gain educaitonal experience in Android,IOS, JavaScript and React-Native.